 There are hiking trails, museums, shrines, parks, caves and so many great places to eat.

 So, if you’re one of the unlucky ones who can’t get a clear view of Mt.
-Fuji, try not to be too depressed- there are still plenty of things to do in Kawaguchiko and around the other Five Lakes (far more than guidebooks mention).
+Fuji, try not to be too depressed- there are still plenty of things to do in Kawaguchiko and the Fuji Five Lakes (far more than guidebooks mention).

 Exploring the Fuji Five Lakes